MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/packaging-uwp-apps.md

 6. Make sure you select all three architecture configurations (x86, x64, and ARM) in the **Select and Configure Packages** dialog to ensure that your app can be deployed to the widest range of devices.
 In the **Generate app bundle** listbox, select **Always**.
 An app bundle (.appxbundle or .msixbundle) is preferred over a single app package file because it contains a collection of app packages configured for each type of processor architecture.
 When you choose to generate the app bundle, the app bundle will be included in the final app package upload (.appxupload or .msixupload) file along with debugging and crash analytic information.
 If you're unsure which architecture(s) to choose, or want to learn more about which architectures are used by various devices, see [App package architectures](https://docs.microsoft.com/windows/uwp/packaging/device-architecture).
     ![Create App Packages window with package configuration shown](images/packaging-screen5.jpg)
 7. Include full PDB symbol files to [Analyze app performance](https://docs.microsoft.com/windows/uwp/publish/analytics) from Partner Center after your app has been published.
 Configure any additional details such as version numbering or the package output location.
-9. Click **Create** to generate the app package.
+8. Click **Create** to generate the app package.
 If you selected one of the **I want to create packages to upload to the Microsoft Store** options in step 3 and are creating a package for Partner Center submission, the wizard will create a package upload (.appxupload or .msixupload) file.
 If you selected **I want to create packages for sideloading** in step 3, the wizard will create either a single app package or an app bundle based on your selections in step 6.
-10. When your app has been successfully packaged, you will see this dialog and you can retrieve your app package upload file from the specified output location.
-At this point, you can [validate your app package on the local machine or a remote machine](#validate-your-app-package).
+9. When your app has been successfully packaged, you will see this dialog and you can retrieve your app package upload file from the specified output location.
+At this point, you can [validate your app package on the local machine or a remote machine](#validate-your-app-package) and [automate store submission](#automate-store-submission).
     ![Package creation completed window with validation options shown](images/packaging-screen6.jpg)

 ### To create your app package upload file manually